egel-lang/egel/man/egel.1.md

 Tying it all together:

 ```
-# A fibonnaci implementation.
+# A Fibonacci implementation.

 import "prelude.eg"

-namespace Fibonnaci (
+namespace Fibonacci (
   using System

   def fib =